Treating GERD/reflux

 - Brackish water taste in the mouth

-- Recurrent sore throats
+- Recurrent sore throat

-- Rapid airway diseases such as asthma.
+- Rapid airway diseases such as asthma

 Common risk factors include: